Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Detailed System Design

 where $\gamma$ is a discount factor; $\hat{A}^u_k$ is an advantage function.
 Then, the critic network provides $\hat{A}^u_k$ to the actor network to increase the probability of actions that have a positive impact and decrease the ones that have negative impact.
 The actions are taken by drones as $a^u _t = \pi(\textbf{o}^u_t)$.
-The parameter $\theta^\pi$ of the actor network is updated by maximizing the clip objective $L_{CLIP}(\theta^\pi)$, as follows~\cite{yi2022automated}:
+The parameter $\theta^\pi$ of the actor network is updated by maximizing the clip objective, or minimizing the actor loss function $L_{CLIP}(\theta^\pi)$, as follows~\cite{yi2022automated}:

 where $\epsilon$ is a hyperparameter; $clip(\cdot)$ defines the surrogate objective by limiting the range of $ratio(\theta^\pi, u) = \frac{\pi(a^u_k | \textbf{o}^u_k)}{\pi_{old}(a^u_k | \textbf{o}^u_k)}$ using clipping, thereby eliminating incentives to exceed the interval $[1 - \epsilon, 1 + \epsilon]$; $\pi_{old}$ denotes the older policy of the actor network in the previous iteration.